Desaparecidos (band): Reunion, signing to Epitaph, and Payola (2010–2015)

-Desaparecidos reunited for a single show at the Concert for Equality in Omaha's Benson neighborhood on July 31, 2010, which fundraised for ACLU Nebraska's lawsuit against the city of Freemout, Nebraska in the aftermath of a referendum that attempted to barred undocumented individuals from residing in the town.
+Desaparecidos reunited for a single show at the Concert for Equality in Omaha's Benson neighborhood on July 31, 2010, which fundraised for ACLU Nebraska's lawsuit against the city of Fremont, Nebraska in the aftermath of a referendum that attempted to barred undocumented individuals from residing in the town.
 In April 2012, the band launched an official website and announced that they would again reunite, this time to play Omaha's MAHA Fest.
 In August 2012 the band embarked on a short tour, their first since 2002.
 Speaking on what took them so long to reform, Baum stated "We were all just busy with different stuff.
 Obviously Conor was doing his stuff and I was trying to be an adult for a little while there and it didn't work out.
 Real life is what happened, basically."

 The band released two new tracks, "MariKKKopa" and "Backsell" in August 2012, the first recorded material since their return.
 The song "MariKKKopa" was written in reference to Sheriff Joe Arpaio of Maricopa County, Arizona and his outspoken stance and civil rights abuses he's committed against undocumented immigrants.

 In February 2013, the band made available two tracks, "Anonymous" and "The Left is Right" via stream through Rolling Stone.
 The songs deal with the Anonymous hacker group and the Occupy movement.
 On August 2, 2013, the band released a new single "Te Amo Camila Vallejo", b/w "The Underground Man", which was dedicated to the Chilean student activist Camila Vallejo.